apache/kafka/contrib/hadoop-producer/README.md

 How do I use it?
 ----------------

-With this bridge, Kafka topics are URIs and are specified as `kafka://<kafka-server>/<kafka-topic>`.
+With this bridge, Kafka topics are URIs and are specified in one of two
+formats: `kafka+zk://<zk-path>#<kafka-topic>`, which uses the software load balancer, or the legacy `kafka://<kafka-server>/<kafka-topic>` to connect to a specific Kafka broker.

 ### Pig ###